stallman-j/ekonomR/vignettes/basic-cleaning_gcb.md

 If we do the following, without `print()`, then the calculation would still run, but we just wouldn't see any output.

-That's because for loops and functions by default perform their calculations without output to the console in R. They'll only send feedback to you the programmer if something goes wrong (in which case you get an error), if something seems sketchy (in which case you get a warning) or you explicitly tell the for loop or function to give you feedback (with a function like `print()` or `sprintf()`.)
+That's because for loops and functions by default perform their calculations without output to the console in R. They'll only send feedback to you the programmer if something goes wrong (in which case you get an error), if something seems sketchy (in which case you get a warning) or you explicitly tell the for loop or function to give you feedback (with a function like `print()` or a print function with fancy formatting like `sprintf()`.)

 ``` r